jedevc/fyp-report/report.md

 ### Random name generation

-A vital component of ensuring surface-level differences between synthesis results lies in generating new names for variables and functions - different names will make the same program look different, even though they may be otherwise identical.
+A vital component of ensuring surface-level differences between synthesis results lies in generating new names for variables and functions: different names will make the same program look different, even though they may be otherwise identical.
 However, completely random names would appear nonsensical, so to provide some structure, we use a Markov chain model based on existing